How to play with your kids so it doesn’t feel like work!

 Jim explains that when he and his kids had an obstacle they could overcome together this fed his work energy and he loved every minute of it.

-Things like finishing a hard hike, bringing home game from a hunting trip, or filming for his kid’s Youtube channel presented hard tasks they could figure out and conquer together.
+Things like finishing a hard hike, bringing home a game from a hunting trip, or filming for his kid’s YouTube channel presented hard tasks they could figure out and conquer together.

 It was not hard for me to identify my work energy.
 My brother-in-law, who I work with at my part-time job, was always telling me that my husband and I are project people.